 Included in services and other revenue are revenue derived from maintenance and support.
-Maintenance and support consists of software updates and support.
-Software updates provide customers with rights to unspecified software product upgrades and maintenance releases and patches released during the term of the support period.
+Maintenance and support consists of software updates and support period.
 Support includes access to technical support personnel for software and hardware issues.

 Maintenance and support revenue is recognized ratably over the term of the maintenance contract, which is typically one to three years.
 Maintenance and support is renewable by the customer.
 Rates for maintenance and support, including subsequent renewal rates, are typically established based upon a specified percentage of net license fees as set forth in the arrangement.